refusado/progress.css/README.md

 ## License

 This project is licensed under the  MIT License.
+See the [LICENSE](https://github.com/refusado/progress.css/blob/main/LICENCE) file for more information about the terms of use.